 A Visual Schedule for the entire day should be posted and utilized in your classroom.
 A consistent, predictable daily schedule helps students feel safe and secure because they know what is coming next and what is expected.
 Students learn the sequence of the day and can begin to predict and anticipate what will come next.
 Before or after each activity, I review the schedule and put the cards of things that are finished in a basket under the chart.
 Read more about creating and utilizing a visual schedule HERE and grab one from my TPT store HERE.

-I also place sensory bottles by the line so students can explore the bottles to help them wait independently to wash their hands at the sin.
-If you have any class graphs or anchor charts put those where students wait because students will examine and talk about it as they wait.
+I also place sensory bottles by the line so students can explore the bottles to help them wait independently to wash their hands at the sink.
+If you have any class graphs or anchor charts, put those where students wait because students will examine and talk about them as they wait.
 Waiting is hard for little learners.

 Classroom walls!
 Look around your classroom and ask yourself, is it too much or too little?
 Is this visually overwhelming for students or a student this year?
 Here is a great article from NAEYC called Considering the Walls to help you reflect on the walls in your classroom.

 Routines give students emotional support, safety, and help ease anxiety.
 Starting with the first day, you need to have classroom routines, so students know what to do and what the expectations are.
 Teach each routine using visuals during the first month of school.
 It is NOT wasted time!
 Reteach as needed throughout the year.
 Having a solid morning routine will start each day with students learning the minute they walk in the door.
 Check out my Facebook Live about the Morning Routine here.